News from Stephanie Bennett

 November 2007: I went to Dayton, Ohio to give a concert and a workshop for the harp society.
 Here are some pix from the events... here's more info about my workshops.
 Also was in the studio with composer Jeff Danna again, playing harp on his film scores.

-October 2007: I performed at the Celtic Arts Center's Samhain concert; Samhain is the Celtic precursor to Halloween, so I went as a Samhain fairy.
+October 2007: I performed at the Celtic Arts Center's Samhain concert.

 May 2007: Did you see the season finale of hit TV series BONES on Wednesday, May 16?
 I played the part of 'the harpist at the wedding'.
-See March '07 for notes on the filming.
 Here are some snapshots.

 Also in February, I performed at Society of Composers and Lyricists' annual reception honoring the Oscar nominees in music.
 Here are snapshots of me with some of the celeb honorees, including multi-Oscar winner Gustavo Santaolalla.